Pink-winged phasma

-The pink-winged phasma (Podacanthus typhon) is a species of phasmid that is endemic to Australia.
+The pink-winged phasma (Podacanthus typhon) is a species of stick insect that is endemic to Australia.

 Range

-This species is endemic to Australia.
-More specifically, it is found along the South-East coast, in the Murray-Darling basin, New South Wales.
+This species is endemic to Australia where it is found along the South-East coast in the Murray-Darling basin, New South Wales.

 Identification

-The meso thorax of the Pink-winged Phasma is reduced in size and has small spines.
+The mesothorax of the pink-winged phasma is reduced in size and has small spines.
 The large wings are attached to the mesothorax.
 Underneath the body are spines that cover a small part of the thorax and abdomen.
 The legs are reddish pink.
 P. typhon is a small stick insect compared to the titan stick insect.
 Its size is similar to the children's stick insect, reaching a length of about 110 mm.